Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README-incremental.md

 1. Open the `TodoListSPA\src\app\auth-config.ts` file.
 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of **msal-angular-spa** app copied from the Azure portal.
 1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID copied from the Azure portal.
-1. Find the key `protectedResources.todoListApi.scopes` and replace the existing value with scope you created during the app registration of `TodoListAPI`.
+1. Find the key `protectedResources.todoListApi.scopes` and replace the existing value with scope you created during the app registration of `TodoListAPI` e.g. `api://{clientId_of_service_app}/access_as_user`.

-1. The number of **App Roles** that can be created for an app are limited by the [App Manifest limits](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest#manifest-limits).

-1. To receive the `roles` claim in **Id** and **Access** tokens with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
+To receive the `roles` claim in **Id** and **Access** tokens with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
 The guide, [Assign a user or group to an enterprise app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#assign-a-user-to-an-app---portal) provides step by step instructions.

    | Role          | Rights                                                                   |
    |---------------|--------------------------------------------------------------------------|
    | `TaskAdmin`   | Admins can read others' TodoLists but cannot add/remove todos.           |
    | `TaskUser`    | Users can read and modify their TodoList but cannot see others' lists.   |

+> :information_source: The number of **App Roles** that can be created for an app are limited by the [App Manifest limits](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest#manifest-limits).

 ## Running the sample